navamigs/first-repo/README.md

 for pull --->
 git pull origin master.
-if that cmd is not working use this cmd--> git pull origin master --allow-unrelated-histories.
+if that cmd gives error, use this cmd--> git pull origin master --allow-unrelated-histories.